Epicalable/JARVIS/README.md

 ## What/Who is J.A.R.V.I.S?
-J.A.R.V.I.S is an chatbot written that is built and coded in Python whose aim is to be capable of chatting and retrieving any information and daily news from the internet for it's user.
+J.A.R.V.I.S is an chatbot written that is built and coded in Python whose aim is to be capable of chatting and retrieving any information and on-going news from the internet for it's user.

 ## Backstory of J.A.R.V.I.S
 J.A.R.V.I.S was inspired by by Tony Stark's A.I "J.A.R.V.I.S" from the Iron Man movies from Marvel.
 Paving the way for my dream to create a bot which can help me in automation by keeping me informed, updated and productive.

 ## What python packages are needed to run J.A.R.V.I.S (Requirements)?
 In order for J.A.R.V.I.S to work at full capacity a few 3rd party python packages will be required to be installed:
-1. pip install PySimpleGUI == 4.33.0
+1. pip install PySimpleGUI
-2. pip install requests == 2.25.1
+2. pip install requests
-3. pip install beautifulsoup4 == 4.9.3
+3. pip install beautifulsoup4
-4. pip install wikipedia == 1.4.0
+4. pip install wikipedia
+5. pip install geocoder

 ## How does J.A.R.V.I.S store info and is it safe?
 Yes, Your info will be safe since it will be stored locally on your personal computer.
 J.A.R.V.I.S stores mainly 2 types of info.